Magotchi/lpid-core-documents/LPID core documents.md

 ### SECTION 1

-Regular Conventions shall be held in each even-numbered year, in the final two weeks of the month of June, or in accordance with the Election Laws of the State of Idaho.
+Regular Conventions shall be held each year, in the final two weeks of the month of April, or in accordance with the Election Laws of the State of Idaho.
 All Party business and affairs required herein shall be transacted.
 Such conventions shall be held at the time and place selected by the Executive Board.

 ### SECTION 2